 Players begin the game in a familiar manner; pressing switches to open doors; rotating architecture to uncover secrets and hidden pathways; engaging in an oddly cathartic scribbling exercise when confronted with the level goal; that sort of thing.
 But eventually our heroine must step aside and let her daughter solve her own puzzles and go on her own adventures.

 This family dynamic forms the backbone of the game’s story and it is a much easier premise to digest when compared to the winsome interludes of the previous game.
-Eventually the daughter must work to achieve her own goals as players are once again invited to take snapshots of the rather lovely visuals that they’ll be treated to over the course of the game.
+Eventually the daughter must achieve her own goals as players are once again invited to take snapshots of the lovely visuals they’re treated to.

-Monument Valley 2 remains heavy on metaphor (puzzles involving flowers are common as the daughter moves into a commanding role), and those who found themselves affected by the themes of friendship in the first game will find a lot they will enjoy seeing here too.
+Monument Valley 2 remains heavy on metaphor (puzzles involving flowers are common as the daughter moves into a commanding role), and those who found themselves affected by the themes of friendship in the first game will find a lot to enjoy here as well.

 On that note, it’s perhaps important to mention that playing the first Monument Valley isn’t necessary for trying this sequel.
 This is a new story with fresh characters and another gentle introduction of starter puzzles that make it very easy on players who are jumping in for the first time.

 Monument Valley 2 is shorter and easier than its predecessor and it may end too abruptly for some.
 Much like the Forgotten Shores DLC from before, this is not a sequel that’s likely to win over many non-believers.

 I liked the fleeting thrills that this sequel brought, but I did want to see more of the teamwork mechanic that was only briefly explored in one chapter.
 There was an opportunity to increase the difficulty a bit there, but maybe that risks missing of the point of what is intended to be a breezy and accessible experience.